RFFPFSDev/RabbitMq-dotnet/README.md

     arguments: null);
 ```

-- queue: "q.hello" -> The name of the queue
+- queue -> The name of the queue
-- durable: false -> Should this queue survive a broker restart
+- durable-> Should this queue survive a broker restart
-- exclusive: false -> Should this queue use be limited to its declaring connection?
+- exclusive -> Should this queue use be limited to its declaring connection?
 Such a queue will be deleted when its declaring connection closes
-- autoDelete: false -> Should this queue be auto-deleted when its last consumer (if any) unsubscribes
+- autoDelete -> Should this queue be auto-deleted when its last consumer (if any) unsubscribes
-- arguments: null -> Optional; additional queue arguments, e.g. "x-queue-type"
+- arguments -> Optional; additional queue arguments, e.g. "x-queue-type"

 ![createqueue](imgs/createqueue.png)